opencfp/opencfp/README.md

 ### [Run Migrations](#run-migrations)

-This project uses [Phinx](http://phinx.org) to handle migrations.
-Configuration for Phinx is loaded from [`phinx.php`](phinx.php).
+This project uses [Doctrine Migrations](https://www.doctrine-project.org/projects/migrations.html) to handle migrations.
-The `CFP_ENV` environment variable is used to select an environment to migrate and defaults to `development`.
-Be sure to correctly configure the app using the `config/:environment.yml` files.

-To run migrations, make sure you are in the root directory for the project and run the following:
+To run the existing migrations, make sure you are in the root directory for the project and run the following:

 ```
-$ vendor/bin/phinx migrate
+$ bin/console doctrine:migrations:migrate --env=<environment>
 ```

-Note: For updating previously installed instances only run migrations as needed.
+where <environment> is one of `testing`, `development`, or `production`.
+The default environment is `development`

 ### [Using Vagrant](#using-vagrant)